 Admission

 Centre accepts both the Common Application and the Coalition for College Application, which become available to students in early August before their senior year.
 A brief written supplement is required and is included on both applications.
 Students may submit the Common Application online at commonapp.org, the Coalition for College Application at https://www.coalitionforcollegeaccess.org, and there is no application fee.
-Students are encouraged to apply as soon as they have decided that Centre is one of their choices.
-Students may apply in one of four ways: Early Decision I, Early Action, Early Decision II, or Regular Decision.
-Centre College does not discriminate on the basis of race, color, religion, national or ethnic origin, sex, sexual orientation, gender identity, age, disability, veteran’s status, citizenship status, or genetic information in its admission process.
-The college admits its students on the basis of preparation, achievement, qualification, and character.
+Students may choose from among four application plans: Early Decision I, Early Action, Early Decision II, or Regular Decision.

 Early Decision I